|

 The rainy season

 The Himba people in Ekambu, Namibia, are some of the last peoples in the world living in relative isolation from modernity.
-"When the thunderstorms start and the leaves grow from the ground, that's how we know it's the new year," said Maverihepisa Koruhama, one of the villagers in Ekambu.
+"When the thunderstorms start and the leaves grow from the ground, that’s how we know it’s the new year," said Maverihepisa Koruhama, one of the villagers in Ekambu.
 They measure time by the shifting sun and mark the coming of the new year with the arrival of seasonal rains that transform the parched red soil into a carpet of green.
 In their Herero language, the word for "day" is the same as the word for "sun," and the word for "year" means "rain."
-(Above right, children watch as a Himba woman, senior wife of Waitavira Tjambiru, anoints her arm with butter fat mixed with red ochre outside her hut in Etengwa, Namibia.)
+(Above left, children watch as a Himba woman, senior wife of Waitavira Tjambiru, anoints her arm with butter fat mixed with red ochre outside her hut in Etengwa, Namibia.)

 Synergy with the earth